department-of-veterans-affairs/va.gov-team/products/burials-memorials/pre-need/research/pre-integration-research-may23/transcripts/06072023_participant#4.md

 ## Task 1: Applying for Self - Applicant is Veteran - 15 minutes

 Ok, in the prototype we're looking at the start of the Pre-Need application.
 - **Scenario:** For your scenario, pretend that you are Sammy Smith, a Navy Veteran, and that you want to plan for the future and find out if you're eligible for burial in a VA national cemetery.
 How would you go about filling out this application?
-You will sign in to fill out the form.
+In this example, you are already signed in to VA.gov.

 ### Questions to ask as they go through scenario
 - **Introduction**